 [Regulation 3 amended in Gazette 29 Dec 2006 p.
 5915.]

-4. Certificates of title for lots included in existing certificates
+4. Certificates of title for land in existing certificate

 Where an application is made for a certificate of title for the whole or part of the land the subject of any existing certificate or certificates of title the Registrar may, if the Registrar thinks fit, instead of creating the certificate of title so applied for, create and register a certificate of title for each lot or location or for any number of lots or locations included in that land.